red-dev-inc/subnet-evm/README.md

 As input to the getXChainECRecover() function, pass prefixed hashed message, r, s and v from the signature as arguments.
 The function will return the X-chain address which signed the message.

+For your convenience, we have created a simple tool to make it easy to extract the prefixed hashed message and the r, s, and v values required by this function: [Avalanche Wallet Signature Extraction Tool](https://rediyeti.com/avax-sig-extraction-tool)

 # Resources
 Here is a list of resources that can give you a detailed idea of what is mentioned in this tutorial.